Sharing a recent all-ages virtual storytime plan today! Highlights posted below; click here for the full script.

 Before reading this story, we learned more about Oge Mora by reading her author blurb on the back jacket.
 We also explored the calendar in the front endpapers, sang a days of the week song, and noticed that every Saturday on the calendar had a star.
 Hmm… I wonder why? 🤔

 Saturday is supposed to be a special day for Ava and her mom, but things keep going wrong!
 While reading, we made sure to pause, close our eyes, and let out a deep breath just like Ava and her mom did.

 We also paused on the page about the busy park.
 After asking kids at home to share what they noticed, I pointed out what I saw:

 - Black and brown and white children playing together with a ball – I wonder what game they’re playing?

 - An artist painting a picture – I wonder what the picture will be?

-- A Black person in a pink dress and a sunhat reading a book – I wonder what they’re reading?
+- Someone in a pink dress and a sunhat reading a book – I wonder what they’re reading?
 It must be a good book if they can tune out all the loud sounds in the park!

 - Aaaand there’s Ava and her mother covering their ears!

 “On their way to the puppet show, Ava and her mother took a bus!
 That reminds me of a song I know…”

 Inspired by our story, I added a verse about “the people who are late say wait, wait, wait!” 🙂